aesclever/tiedie/HOWTO.md

 ```
 2. Configure via instructions in [README](https://github.com/aesclever/tiedie/blob/main/gateway/README.md)

+### Prep Knowledge on How to start the Gateway

+**Note1**:  There is a hint in "On a linux host, *where usb passthrough is supported in docker*"

+You can use the --device flag that use can use to access USB devices without --privileged mode:

+`docker run -t -i --device=/dev/ttyUSB0 ubuntu bash`

+Alternatively, assuming your USB device is available with drivers working, etc. on the host in /dev/bus/usb, you can mount this in the container using privileged mode and the volumes option.
+For example:

+`docker run -t -i --privileged -v /dev/bus/usb:/dev/bus/usb ubuntu bash`

 3. Run the docker compose command to start the tiedie gateway container

+*In `Docker-compose.yml` we can have volume: ' - /dev/bus/usb:/dev/bus/usb'*

 ```
 sudo docker compose up --build
 ```